 Non-renewable energy resources are those that cannot be replenished in a short period of time and include coal, gasoline, and natural gas.
 Renewable energy is harnessed from resources that are naturally and continually replenished, such as wind, sunlight, waves, and geothermal heat.
+All of our purchased energy is 100% renewable from CleanPowerSF and Marin Clean Energy.
 Golden Gate National Recreation Area relies on renewable energy to decrease its dependence on non-renewable resources.
 There are several renewable energy projects within the park that support this goal.

 Most of the park's renewable energy is harnessed from the sun.
 In late 2011, a photovoltaic system was installed on the roof of the park headquarters building at Fort Mason.
 As of March 16th, 2015, the system has generated 85 mega watt hours of electricity.
 That is the same amount of electricity needed to power 5 houses for an entire year.
 At Alcatraz, photovoltaic panels also contribute over 44% of the island's energy demand and have allowed the park to offset CO2 emissions by 325 Metric Tons of CO2 equivalent through the reduced usage of diesel generators.
 Additionally, the Lands End Lookout and Crissy Field Center both use photovoltaic panels to generate some of their electricity.